aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 <summary><strong>CLI step-by-step instructions (expand for details)</strong></summary>

 Navigate to the `api` folder within your local Git repository and take a look at the files within.
 You will see three files

 * `wild-rydes-api.yaml` – This is a CloudFormation template (using SAM syntax) that describes the infrastructure needed to for the API and how each component should be configured.
 * `tickets-get.js` – This is the Node.js code required by our Lambda function needed to retrieve tickets from DynamoDB
 * `tickets-post.js` – This is the Node.js code required by our second Lambda function to create new tickets in DynamoDB
-* `tickets-replicate.js` – This is the Node.js code that replicates dynamodb data to another region.
+* `tickets-replicate.js` – This is the Node.js code that replicates dynamodb data to
+  another region.
+* `health-check.js` - Lambda function for checking the status of our application health

 There is no modification necessary to this application code so we can go ahead and deploy it to AWS.
 Since it comes with a CloudFormation template, we can use this to upload our code and create all of the necessary AWS resources for us rather than doing this manually using the console which would take much longer.
-Remember that we will be setting all of this up again in a second region so using templates makes this process easily repeatable.
-Feel free to open the template and take a look at the resources it is creating and how they are defined.
+We recommend deploying the primary region using the Console step-by-step instructions and then deploying the failover region using the CloudfFormation template  Feel free to open the template and take a look at the resources it is creating and how they are defined.

 ## 1. Create an S3 bucket to store the app code